 - No group celebrations, high-5s, hugs, handshakes, fist-bumps, etc.

 - Follow all CDC guidelines as well those of your local health authorities.

 *Michigan Jaguars FC understands the varying concerns of families based on the current situation.
-If families do not feel comfortable participating in the return to training, they do not need to participate.
+If families do not feel comfortable participating in the return to training and games, they do not need to participate.